VilleOlof/VilleOlof/README.md

 # Haii, I'm Ville

-I began learning programming on 2022-01-15 and been have a really fun time ever since.
+Been programming since 2022-01-15 and uh it's been fun.
 Programming has always been a side-hobby kind-of thing, so i make stuff i find fun and sometimes silly.
 I'd love to call myself a "Fullstack Developer" but you know, imposter syndrome!